 We bend the knee to the king of Game of Thrones illustrations: Robert Ball.

-After eight seasons and seventy-four images, Rob’s weekly illustrations feel as central to Game of Thrones as the Iron Throne.
+After eight seasons and seventy-four images, Rob Ball’s Game of Thrones illustrations feel as central to the show as the Iron Throne.
 Entitled, Beautiful Deaths, his series of posters honors the monumental and frequent deaths of every episode.
 It is through these deaths that we can follow the life of the show as is made evident in the gallery of Beautiful Death images presented below.

 For Rob Ball’s final Beautiful Death image, HBO flew out to his studio in London to capture a few of Rob’s final moments working on Beautiful Deaths.
 Take a look below!